jeroenp/vim-xquery-syntax/README.md

 Comments
 --------
-XQuery Comments are balanced, so "(: (: :)" leaves a comment open (Mark Logic 4.0) XML Comments are supported like any other literal piece of XML.
+XQuery comments are balanced, so `(: (: :)` leaves a comment open; At least, this is how it works in Mark Logic 4.
+XML Comments are supported like any other literal piece of XML.
 So yes, these are part of the output and shouldn’t be used to document your code.

 XML rendering
 -------------